jheussler/rfc/rfc-template.md

 What breaks, and what is the justification for it?

+If proposal implies BC Breaks, please indicate how existing code will have to be modified to get compatible with the RFC.

 ## Proposed ObjectivePHP Version(s)

 List the proposed versions that the feature will be included in.
 Use relative versions such as “next <component name> 2.x” or “next <package name> 2.x.y”.